 Marinating prawns in bicarbonate of soda is a common trick to ensure they’re plump and juicy when cooked.
 It’s called ‘velveting’ as it also gives them a lovely smooth texture – and it works just as well with meat and fish.
 Bicarb is alkaline, so lowers the pH of the protein which prevents the muscle fibres from contracting too much during cooking, therefore they retain more moisture and stay juicy.
 Use any firm white fish fillets, or even prawns, for this recipe.
-I often serve roti with my sweet & sour fish (see video below), but steamed rice works well too.
+My sweet and sour sauce is inspired by a dish my friend Simon Goh served at Chinta Ria in Sydney’s Chinatown, so I often serve his roti with it (see video below); steamed rice works well too.
+I love this sweet & sour fish with a glass of Thomas Wines’ Six Degrees off-dry semillon from the Hunter Valley.
+Andrew Thomas stops the ferment before all the grape sugars have converted to alcohol, so it has just a hint of sweetness alongside a crisp finish (like an Alsatian or German riesling) that works beautifully with this complex dish.

 Serves 2